Universal Hinge Patterns for Folding Strips Efficiently into Any Grid Polyhedron: Introduction

 \paragraph{Fonts.} To illustrate the power of strip folding, we designed a typeface, representing each letter of the alphabet by a folding of a $1 \times x$ strip for some~$x$, as shown in Figure~\ref{font}.
 The individual-letters typeface consists of two fonts: the unfolded font is a puzzle to figure out each letter, while the folded font is easy to read.
 These crease patterns adhere to an integer grid with orthogonal and/or diagonal creases, but are not necessarily subpatterns of the canonical hinge pattern.
 This extra flexibility gives us control to produce folded half-squares as desired, increasing the font's fidelity.

-We have developed a web app that visualizes the font. \footnote{\url{http://erikdemaine.org/fonts/strip/}} Currently in development is the ability to chain letters together into one long strip folding; Figure~\ref{the end} at the end of the paper shows one example.
+We have developed a web app that visualizes the font, \footnote{\url{http://erikdemaine.org/fonts/strip/}} and chains letters together into one long strip folding.
+Figure~\ref{title}, and Figure~\ref{the end} at the end of the paper, show some examples.